Lincolnshire: Annual events

 Stamford's Mid-Lent fair sees showmen converge on the town the week after Mothering Sunday, with rides and sideshows filling Broad Street, the Sheepmarket and the Meadows for a week.
 Stalls selling Grantham gingerbread and nougat are a traditional feature.
 The following week sees them in Grantham, on the way north for the Summer.
 Roger Tuby brings a small funfair to Bourne and then to Spalding in Spring and returns in Autumn at the end of the season.

 The villages of Tetford and Salmonby hold an annual Scarecrow Festival in May every year.

 The Belchford Downhill Challenge which is held every two years: soapbox racers race down the hill at up to 30 km/h.
 The turnout has been up to 1,000.

 Lincoln Christmas Market, was a street market held throughout the historic area of the city at the start of December, it was one of the largest Christmas markets in Europe, attracting over 250,000 people over the four-day event.
 Around the same time, Christmas lights are turned on in Bourne, Sleaford, Skegness, and other towns.

 Throughout the summer the Stamford Shakespeare Company presents the Bard's plays in the open-air theatre at Tolethorpe Hall, which is actually in Rutland.

 The Spalding Flower Parade was held in late spring every year between 1959 and 2013.
 Colourful floats decorated with tulip heads competed for a cup.

-Lost Village Festival is an annual music and arts event held in a secluded woodland near Norton Disney.
-Founded in 2015, the festival features a diverse program of live music, DJ sets, immersive theatre, comedy, and interactive experiences.
+The Lost Village Festival is an annual music and arts event, now held in Witham St Hughs.
+Founded in 2015, the festival features a diverse programme of live music, DJ sets, immersive theatre, comedy, and interactive experiences.

 The Asylum Steampunk Festival, frequently referred to simply as the Steampunk Festival in Lincoln, is an annual convention and celebration of steampunk culture held in the historic Cathedral Quarter of Lincoln, England.
 Established in 2009, it is recognized as one of the largest steampunk gatherings in Europe.
 The festival usually takes place over the August Bank Holiday weekend, drawing enthusiasts from across the globe.